Psychotherapy & Counselling Support

 Our mission is to create transformation in our client’s lives by working on the challenges that hold them back from feeling fulfilled in a safe and nurturing environment.

-We believe that the diversity of our therapists is integral to our ability to work with individuals, couples, and families of all ages, backgrounds, and identities, with an emphasis on Black and multicultural communities
+We believe that the diversity of our therapists is integral to our ability to work with individuals, couples, and families of all ages, backgrounds, and cultural communities

 Here at ReNu, we offer a wide range of services to meet your needs.
 We understand that every client is unique and we customize your experience in a way that best support your goals.
 All sessions are currently offered through video conferencing and phone so you can access therapists from the comfort of your own home.